With so many diets to choose from, it can be an tricky task trying to figure out which one will work best for you.

 What is the ketogenic diet?

-Essentially it is a low-carb, moderate-protein and very high-fat eating plan which puts the body into a metabolic state known as ketosis.
+Essentially the keto diet is a low-carb, moderate-protein and very high-fat eating plan which puts the body into a metabolic state known as ketosis.

 This ‘state’ forces the body to burn fat rather than carbs for energy.